charmoniumQ/execution-description/se4rs/main.md

 The lack of opportunity for input was a frequent response of scientists to Collberg and Proebsting[^collberg-comments].

 [^collberg-comments]:
-See "Author Comments" in <http://reproducibility.cs.arizona.edu/v2/index.html>.
-The authors of publications whose labels are BarowyCBM12, BarthePB12, HolewinskiRRFPRS12, and others responded to Collberg and Proebsting (paraphrasing), "it would have worked; you just didn't invoke the right commands."
+The authors of publications whose labels are BarowyCBM12, BarthePB12, HolewinskiRRFPRS12, and others responded to Collberg and Proebsting (paraphrasing), "it would have worked; you just didn't invoke the right commands." according to <http://reproducibility.cs.arizona.edu/v2/index.html>.

 Computational scientists could benefit from creating these automated reproducibility specifications because large-scale reproduction studies like Collberg and Proebsting \cite{collberg_repeatability_2016}, Zhao et al. \cite{zhao_why_2012}, and others serve as free testing and reproduction of their results.

 Ideally, the reproduction specification would be placed in the same location as the computational experiment, often a GitHub repository, so developers can maintain it alongside the code.
-In cases where the authors of the GitHub repository are not cooperative, one can instead put reproduction specifications in a repository that holds reproduction specifications from the community, a "reproducibility library".
+In cases where the authors of the GitHub repository are not cooperative, one can instead put reproduction specifications in a repository that holds reproduction specifications written by the community, a "reproducibility library".
-Users seeking to reproduce a repository would invoke a tool that looks for an automatic reproducibility specification in the source code repository, in a list of reproducibility libraries, and if none exists there, falls back on heuristic to guess how to reproduce the experiment.
+Users seeking to reproduce a repository would invoke a tool that looks for an automatic reproducibility specification in the source code repository, in a list of reproducibility libraries, and if none is found, falls back on heuristic to guess how to reproduce the experiment.
+The heuristic might have cases such as, "if a Make file exists, run `make all`".
 If the fallback succeeds, the tool can upload all its steps to a reproducibility library.

 Meanwhile, conferences and publishers could promote such standard specifications as part of reproducibility requirements for publishing.
 Currently, to get an artifact evaluation badge, computational scientists would have to write a natural language description of the software environment, what the commands are, how to run them, and where the data end up; meanwhile, an artifact evaluator has to read, interpret, and execute their description by hand.
-An execution description could make this nearly automatic; if an execution description exists, the artifact evaluator uses an executor which understands the language and runs all of the commands that reference the manuscript in their `purpose` tag.
+An execution description could make this automatic; if an execution description exists, the artifact evaluator uses an executor which understands the language and runs all of the commands that reference the manuscript in their `purpose` tag.

 # Conclusion